jedgarf/sugartech-exam/README.md

 ## Instalation

 - Clone the repository.
-- Import the database file locate in db_fie folder.
+- Import the database file locate in db_file folder.
 - Run "php artisan serve" in command line.